 “Something which I think you will find of interest.
 Perhaps after you release me?”

 Ensel Rhe realized the raspel was right.
-If he truly wanted the crime lord dead, he'd have killed him already.
-Perhaps the desire to hunt him down, which Ensel Rhe had dwelt over this past week as they'd neared the city, was quelled now.
-At least until he'd heard the information the raspel wished to share.
+If he truly wanted the crime lord dead, he’d have killed him already.
+Perhaps the desire to hunt him down, which Ensel Rhe had dwelt over this past week as they’d neared the city, was quelled now.
+At least until he’d heard the raspel’s information.
 He released Bekjris and shoved him back into his chair.

 Bekjris made a show of adjusting his multicolored jacket and tugging at the frilled cuffs of his shirt.
 When he finished, his long neck turned to consider the eslar.
-"Interested in that drink now?"
-Without waiting for an answer, Bekjris poured two glasses, placing one of them in front of the eslar.
-He drank his own in one pull, whereupon he wasted no time pouring himself another.
+“Interested in that drink now?”
+Without waiting for an answer, Bekjris poured two glasses, placing one in front of the eslar.
+He drank his in one pull, whereupon he wasted no time pouring himself another.

 Ensel Rhe considered the drink but did not touch it.
-This corner of Bekjris's establishment—the raspel owned the place—was made warm by the open flame of a nearby fireplace.
+This corner of Bekjris’s establishment was warmed by a nearby fireplace.
 Low lantern light and dark lacquered walls presented a comforting atmosphere in which Ensel Rhe was not at all interested.
-Still, it'd been a long while since he'd tasted good brandy, so he lifted the glass and drank.
-While he did, he noticed that many of Bekjris's thugs had disappeared.
+Still, it’d been a long while since he’d tasted good brandy, so he lifted the glass and drank.
+While he did, he noticed that many of Bekjris’s thugs had disappeared.
 Those remaining kept hands close to weapons, their gazes never straying for long from the eslar.
-The body of the one he'd killed was already gone, probably on its way to be weighted down and tossed into the Silvercross.
-Pity he'd not recovered his knife.
+The body of the one he’d killed was already gone, probably on its way to be weighted down and tossed into the Silvercross.
+Pity he’d not recovered his knife.
 Fortunately, it had not been Hannu’s.
 That blade had a special purpose that went far beyond killing common riffraff.